Das Silmarillion: Three Editions from the 1980s

 The word auflage translates as ‘edition’, but would appear to be closer—with this publisher, at this timeto the English publisher's use of the term impression.
 While the latter two copies are the first appearance of these jacketsI've avoided ‘thus’, but there seems to be a growing trend to overuse this termthey're still, as far as I'm aware, simply later impressions (reprints) of the original 1978 first edition.
 It might also be born in mind that publishers—British, American, or wherever—have not always been the best custodians of book terminology.
 Inconsistent use has led to some of these bibliographical terms being confused, at best; at worst, bordering on meaningless.
 The 1987 sonderausgabe (special edition) was to mark the publisher's tenth anniversary.
 I'll leave analysis of the illustrations to those more qualified.

-It's worth noting, that all three booksincluding the first edition, which surprised me somewhat, unless I'm mistaken—are perfect-bound case-bindings; there is not a piece of thread or folded signature in sight.
+It is worth noting, that all three booksincluding the first edition, which surprised me somewhat, unless I'm mistaken—are perfect-bound case-bindings; there is not a piece of thread or folded signature in sight.
 And unusually for a perfect-bound binding, the 1987 copyand the 1986 copy, to a lesser extent—has a noticeably rounded spine.
 (Perfect-bound books are normallyintentionallysquare backed.)
 This gives the book the look and shape of a proper, traditional hardback binding.
-However, it's only a pretence; these books are structurally in the same category as any standard paperback, and will experience the same long-term issues with repeated reading and handling.
+However, it is only a pretence; these books are structurally in the same category as any standard paperback, and will experience the same long-term issues with repeated reading and handling.

 The three books have nice shelf appeal though.